 4. After similar exceptions, the common elements in the Mongolian and Manchu basic vocabulary will not exceed 3.5% of the total lexical composition, and these words can be more easily explained as borrowing than as evidence of genetic links… Even if we assume that the minimum correspondence between the main dictionaries of the Mongolian and the Turkic languages and Mongolian and Manchu languages, respectively, give a certain prima facie evidence of genetic ties, Mongolian languages can not be genetically related to both already because Turkic languages are not associated with the Manchu language.
 Consequently, the "Altaic" theory is illegal.
 (CLAUSON G. 1969: 40-41).

-Meanwhile, many linguists have found a special affinity between the Chuvash and Mongolian languages, what should support the concept of Altaic ancestral home not only of the Chuvash, but all Türks:
+Meanwhile, L. Ligeti and many other linguists have found a special affinity between the Chuvash and Mongolian languages, what should support the concept of Altaic ancestral home not only of the Chuvashes, but all Türks:

 … while not specifying the exact location of the Chuvash language among related languages, we can conditionally consider it as an intermediary between the Mongolic and Türkic languages (POPPE N.N., 1925: 8).

-However, such views are not in full accepted.
+However, such views are not generally accepted even among supporters of Altai theory.
 For example, K. Menges believed that the Chuvash language has very little Altaic words (MENGES K.H.
 1979: 51).
-Another recognized Turkologist, speaking of Mongolian borrowings in the Turkic languages, nowhere notes their presence in Chuvash and notes that most of them are present in the northeast (Southern Siberia and Tuva) and the north-central (Kazakh and Kyrgyz) groups of languages and at the same time they most refer to medieval times (CLAUSOM GERARD, 2002, IX).
+Another recognized Turkologist, speaking of Mongolian borrowings in the Turkic languages, nowhere notes their presence in Chuvash and notes that most of them are present in the northeast (Southern Siberia and Tuva) and the north-central (Kazakh and Kyrgyz) groups of languages and at the same time they most refer to medieval times (CLAUSON GERARD, 2002, IX).